Geometric Approaches on Persistent Homology: Final Remarks

 \subsection{Generalization to Point Clouds and Other Filtrations}

-In the language of Vietoris--Rips complexes, the main results of our paper can be summarized as follows.
-If $G$ is an unweighted connected finite graph, then in the persistent homology of the Vietoris--Rips complex of its vertex set (equipped with the shortest path metric) satisfies the following two properties: \begin{itemize} \item The lifetime of a 2-dimensional homology class generated by $\sigma$ is at most $\lceil \sqrt{\|\sigma\|}\ \rceil+1$ (\cref{thm:main-area}). \item The lifetime of a $k$-dimensional homology class $\Omega$ is at most $\omega(\Omega)+1$, where $\omega(\Omega)$ is the width of $\Omega$. (\cref{thm:main2c}). \end{itemize} As one can notice, many geometric ideas introduced in this paper, like the thick-thin decomposition, or min-max, can naturally be generalized to the point cloud setting, or to other filtrations.
-We therefore expect there to be generalizations of the above two results to the setting of Vietoris--Rips, \v{C}ech, or witness complexes of more general point clouds.
-Depending on the filtration, the interpretation and measure of size of these quantities bounding the lifetime of a homology class will be different, but nevertheless we expect that the notions developed in this paper will help to effectively summarize the information obtained in persistence diagrams.
+In the language of Vietoris--Rips complexes, the main result of our paper can be summarized as follows.
+If $G$ is an unweighted connected finite graph, then in the persistent homology of the Vietoris--Rips complex of its vertex set, the death time $d$ of a $k$-dimensional homology class $\Omega$ is at most $(\omega(\Omega)+1) b$, where $\omega(\Omega)$ is the width of $\Omega$ (\cref{thm:main-width-k}).
+As one can notice, many geometric ideas introduced in this paper, like the thick-thin decomposition, min-max, or sweepouts, can be generalized to the point cloud setting, or to other filtrations.
+We therefore expect there to be generalizations of the above result to the setting of Vietoris--Rips, \v{C}ech, or witness complexes of more general point clouds.
+Depending on the filtration, the interpretation and measure of size of these quantities bounding the life span of a homology class will be different, but nevertheless we expect that the notions developed in this paper will help to effectively summarize the information obtained in persistence diagrams.

 In order to generalize these techniques to the point cloud setting, the first main obstacle to overcome is the varying distances between points in the cloud.
 In our case, we took a simple discrete metric for our point cloud (vertices of the graph) induced by shortest paths in an unweighted graph.
 However, recent advances in coarse geometry could be the key to generalize these geometric notions to more general metric spaces and point clouds~\cite{burago2001course, burago2015uniform}.
 For example, suppose that $X$ is a geodesic metric space that can be closely approximated in the Gromov-Hausdorff distance by a graph $G$ in which all edges have the same length.
-The stability of persistent homology~\cite{ChazalDeSilvaOudot2014} implies that the persistent homology of the Vietoris--Rips complexes of $X$ are close to the persistent homology of the Vietoris--Rips complexes of $G$, which is governed by our results.
+Then the stability of persistent homology~\cite{ChazalDeSilvaOudot2014,chazal2009gromov} implies that the persistent homology of the Vietoris--Rips complexes of $X$ are close to the persistent homology of the Vietoris--Rips complexes of $G$, which is governed by our results.